Akscodingmonger/ai-deep-research-agent/README.md

 ├── .gitignore              # Keeps venv and secrets out of GitHub └── README.md               # Project documentation
 ```

+---

-### Notes
+## Notes

-The .env file is ignored via .gitignore.
+- `.env` is ignored via `.gitignore`

-No secrets or virtual environment folders are tracked.
+- No secrets or venv folders are tracked

-All code is written to be readable, transparent, and simple to run.
+- Code is simple, transparent, and easy to run

-Optional Extensions

-Configurable number of search calls

-Configurable report structure

-Support for other search APIs (SerpAPI, Exa, etc.)

-Support for different LLMs

-Add streaming or step-by-step reasoning outputs
+---

-License
+## License

 MIT License.